mortie/CPU-16/README.md

 * `RA`: Register for ALU A input.
 * `RB`: Register for ALU B input.
-* `RREG`: Register which can be used as a RAM address.
+* `RRAM`: Register which can be used as a RAM address.

 Format: